Codecademy/docs/content/java/concepts/errors/classformaterror/classformaterror.md

   - 'paths/computer-science'
 ---

-The `ClassFormatError` is an [error](https://www.codecademy.com/resources/docs/general/error) that occurs when a class file cannot be read or interpreted.
+The `IncompatibleClassChangeError` is an [error](https://www.codecademy.com/resources/docs/general/error) that occurs when a base class is altered after a child class has already been initialized.